stephanschulz/spread-map/README.md

 - **Line 2**: Universe number (U1-U36) and row designation (B1-B13)
 - **Line 3**: Empty line for your own notes

-Cells with CSV points add a ● marker on the first line:
+Cells with CSV points add a ● marker on the first line to indicate a staggered layout:
 ```
 ● 8    or    8 ●
 U6-B10        U6-B10